 Parents who have suffered the wrongful death of a child may recover for the loss of their child’s services, love, and companionship, as well as damages to pay for medical care necessitated by the wrongful act or omission and funeral and burial expenses.
 Under the Indiana Child Wrongful Death Act, a child is defined as an unmarried individual without dependents who is less than twenty (20) years of age or less than twenty-three (23) years of age and enrolled in a postsecondary, or career and technical, educational institution.
 While damages are not capped under the Indiana Child Wrongful Death Act as they are under the Adult Wrongful Death Act, they may be awarded only with respect to the period of time from the death of the child until the date the child would have reached twenty (20) years of age or twenty-three (23) years, as the case may be, or the date of the child’s last surviving parent’s death, whichever occurs first.

-Because wrongful death claims are generally limited by wrongful death statutes and are aggressively defended by insurance companies and defense lawyers, it is important to choose a personal injury attorney who is familiar with wrongful death litigation and has successfully helped families of wrongful death victims recover money in the past.
-The wrongful death attorneys at Barsumian Law LLC have represented clients in lawsuits involving the death of spouses, parents, and children.
+Because Indiana wrongful death claims are generally limited by wrongful death statutes and are aggressively defended by insurance companies and defense lawyers, it is important to choose a personal injury attorney who is familiar with wrongful death litigation and has successfully helped families of wrongful death victims recover money in the past.
+The Indianapolis and Evansville wrongful death attorneys at Barsumian Armiger Injury Lawyers have represented clients in lawsuits involving the death of spouses, parents, and children.
 While no amount of money will replace the loss of a family member, or change the circumstances surrounding a loved one's death, by seeking compensation in court you will help hold people accountable, change behavior, policies and practices, increase the likelihood that someone else won't be injured or killed, and help restore your family emotionally and financially under the law.

 Seek Help from Evansville and Indianapolis Wrongful Death Lawyers

-When a case is sensitive and substantial, choose a wrongful death attorney with experience working for families that have suffered the wrongful death of a spouse, parent, or child.
-Call Barsumian Law LLC at (812) 490-0820 or at (317) 644-6975 for a no-cost, no-obligation conversation about your case, your needs, and your options.
+When a case is sensitive and substantial, choose an Indiana wrongful death attorney with experience working for families that have suffered the wrongful death of a spouse, parent, or child.
+Call Barsumian Armiger Injury Lawyers at (844) 268-7775 for a no-cost, no-obligation conversation about your case, your needs, and your options.
 You can also find answers to some of the frequently asked questions of Indiana wrongful death lawyers here.